 Located 10 minutes from the main village on Phnom Kulen, Popel School is our largest primary school.

-The annual number of students leaving Popel School for our Siem Reap Campus is now in balance with the number of annual enrollments.
-The student population is now sustained at 150 students and is expected to be for the upcoming years.
+The annual number of students leaving Popel School for our Siem Reap Campus has grown over the years as families in the surrounding area have witnessed an increase in graduates and a chance to continue their studies at our Siem Reap Campus.
+The student population is now 170 students and is expected to increase in the upcoming years.

 Just over a year after reopening Popel School, a first group of students is ready to continue their education at the secondary level in urban Siem Reap.
 They leave their Phnom Kulen community and become the first residents of our Siem Reap Campus.